Basic Concepts of Apparel Design and Production

 - TAM 2480: 3 Credit Hours

 - Apparel and textile presentation processes.
 Introduction to a range of traditional and innovative presentation techniques using various media.
 Graded on A-F basis only.
-Prerequisites or Corequisites: TAM 2380.
+Prerequisites or Corequisites: TAM 2280 or taken concurrently.

 Social Appearance in Time and Space